bshapiroalbert/bshapiroalbert.github.io/_pages/about.md

 ---
 permalink: /about/
-title: "About"
+title: "About Me"
 ---
 I’m a fifth year PhD student at West Virginia University in Morgantown, WV.
 I work for Prof. Maura McLaughlin and am a member of the North American Nanohertz Observatory for Gravitational Waves (NANOGrav) Collaboration, which uses pulsar timing arrays to detect nanohertz gravitational waves.
 My research mostly involves pulsars, pulsar timing, studying how the interstellar medium affects pulsar signals, and a little bit of pulsar searching.
-More on that here [link].
+More on that [here](research.md).

-##My Story:
+## My Story:

 I am originally from a small town in the northwest corner of Connecticut.
 My Dad taught high school physics and my Mom was the directory of our town’s local historical society.
 While I always was interested in science, my favorite subject was always history.
 When I was applying to college I wanted to major in history and eventually work in a museum.